Skip to main content

 In 1963 Abbott House is incorporated as a 501 (c)(3) nonprofit child welfare agency named after Edith and Grace Abbott, sisters who were legendary social justice advocates and leaders of the social services movement of the early 20th Century.
 In 1965, Dr. Martin Luther King, Jr. attends Abbott House’s inaugural dinner and gives a speech titled The Dignity of Family Life: An Address at Abbott House, Westchester County, NY.

 Abbott House is granted a Special Act School District named Abbott School.
-During this decade, the organization pioneers and develops group homes for foster care children.
+During this decade, the organization revolutionized foster care by developing an extensive network of family-like homes.
 These family-like settings of up to 12 children would go on to become the industry standard for congregate care.
 Dr. Betty Shabazz (widow of Malcolm X) joins the board of directors.

 Group homes are expanded to the Bronx and now include homes for specialized populations such as older adolescents, children needing additional clinical intervention, and youth whose behaviors require additional staff monitoring.
 The Campus Diagnostic Reception Center opens in Irvington, and an Independent Living Program is established for adolescents in foster care to assist with preparing youth to age out of care.